rdutta1999/Patched-Face-Regeneration-GAN/README.md

 2) Install the necessary packages.
 Refer to the packages mentioned in `environment.yml`.

-3) Download the training checkpoints and saved generator and discriminator models from [here](https://drive.google.com/drive/folders/13wUgCcENajkPZ4MHz2bHrJtQepyVDvtb?usp=sharing).
+3) The training checkpoints and saved generator and discriminator models are located in `/training_checkpoints`, `/saved_generator` and `/saved_discriminator` respectively.

 4) Download the [Celeb-A](https://www.kaggle.com/jessicali9530/celeba-dataset) dataset, and place it in the directory in the following manner:-
 <pre>